 Chickpea Curry Recipe

 I love Indian food and experimenting with different flavors and spices.
-Some of my favorites are Indian butter cauliflower (another great vegetarian option!), Indian butter chicken, Massaman curry, and don’t forget the must-have side of homemade naan!
+Some of my favorites are Indian butter cauliflower (another great vegetarian option!), Indian butter chicken, Massaman curry, and Thai red curry noodle soup — and don’t forget the must-have side of homemade naan!

 Why This Recipe Works